biell/alti-server/README.md

   * **ulSizeLimit [#]**<br>
     Specify the maximum size of an uploaded map.
 This number is an integer which represents Bytes.
+If the integer is followed by the letters `g`, `m`, or `k` then the number is assumed to be in gigabytes, megabytes, and kilobytes (respectively).
     Since you may allow other people to upload files to your server, there needs to be some sort of maximum value.
 Please note that the file may need to be fully downloaded before its size can be checked.
 If the size is above ulSizeLimit, then the map file will be promptly deleted.